brunomcebola/brunomcebola/README.md

 </div>

-<p style="font-size:40px">Hey there 👋</p>
+## Hey there 👋

-<p>I'm Bruno, an Electrical and Computer Engineering Master's student specializing in Control, Robotics, and AI at IST in Lisbon.</p>
+## I'm Bruno, an Electrical and Computer Engineering Master's student specializing in Control, Robotics, and AI at IST in Lisbon.

 ### 🚀💻 Skills: